-- Individuals who have two or more violation notices that are delinquent. - Individuals who continue to violate Peru State College parking regulations. - When a vehicle is parked on campus and does not display current license plates or in-transit tag and does not display the name and address of the current owner.
+- Individuals who have two or more delinquent violation notices. - Individuals who continue to violate Peru State College parking regulations. - When a vehicle is parked on campus and does not display current license plates or in-transit tag and does not display the name and address of the current owner.